top of page

 Copy of Copy of Copy of Copy of HyNhance

 This program is considered to be essential to the human service industry when dealing with aggressive and/or violent persons in need.
-It introduces the participants in understanding the functionalities of a person's behaviour and how to identify vital signs of an impending crisis and manage safely and effectively.
-If the situation becomes physical, the participants are taught the concept of self-protection, disengagement skills and the principles of the use of physical intervention on a continuum in various direct care service settings.
+It introduces the participants to understanding the functionalities of a person's behaviour and how to identify vital signs of an impending crisis and manage it safely and effectively.
+If the situation becomes physical, participants are taught the concepts of self-protection, disengagement skills, and the principles of using physical intervention on a continuum in various direct care service settings.
 This program is structured to incorporate both theoretical and experiential learning components.
-An understanding is provided of the legislative policies and procedures with regards to the use of behaviour management intervention strategies required for frontline workers to be effective and successful in the management of the behaviour of persons in need.
+An understanding is provided of the legislative policies and procedures regarding the use of behaviour management intervention strategies required for frontline workers to be effective and successful in managing the behaviour of persons in need.

 What can this program offer?

-• The approach of least intrusive least restrictive strategies.
+• The approach is one of the least intrusive and least restrictive strategies.

 • Trauma-informed approach